Eating “In the Season Thereof”

 #7 – going back to fact #1 “fruits and vegetables begin to deteriorate within the hour they are harvested”, when would it be best to eat a fruit or vegetable?
 As soon after harvest as possible obviously.

-#8 – in the area that I live, there are no fruits or vegetables in season for almost 8 months of the year.
+#8 – in the area that I live, there are no fruits or vegetables ‘in season’ for almost 8 months of the year.
 So clearly, those of us in the northern areas must be creative to eat a variety of food with the best possible preservation of nutrients.

 All wholesome herbs God hath ordained for the constitution, nature and use of man.
 Every herb in the season thereof and every fruit in the season thereof.”
 (Word of Wisdom)

 One of the things I am very grateful to modern food science for is the science of freeze drying.
-Developed and used by ancient people to the extent they had the ability to harness the elements of sun and cold temperature, it became a serious science during the Second World War to send stable blood components to hospitals overseas.
+Developed and used by ancient people (the Incas in the Andes) to the extent they had the ability to harness the elements of sun and cold temperature, it became a serious science during the Second World War to send stable blood components to hospitals overseas.
 It really took off during the years of developing space travel.
 In need of highly nutritious food that didn’t require water and with a long shelf life, it became the subject of very important study.
 Thank-you space industry.

 The process locks in nutritional value better than any other way of preserving food – even cold storage.